MozillaFoundation/mofo-example-app/README.md

 Clone this repo, then run `npm install` to get everything set up.

-To perform a build for the current implementation, run `gulp`.

-To test the current implementation, run `node examples/api-server/api-server` and point your browser at [http://localhost:55555](http://localhost:55555)

-### Development with live reloading
+## Development with live reloading

 For a tight feedback loop between code changes and updates in the browser, the code uses `gulp` for compilation and `gulp watch` for looking for file changes